kksmd520/MNSAM/README.md

-### MNSAM: Momentum and Nesterov Accelerated Gradient Based Sharpness-Aware Minimization Method for Deep Learning
+### Sharpness-Aware Minimization Method with Momentum Acceleration for Deep Neural Networks